How do I plan my financial future?

 Save a set percentage of your income

 Pick your number and then make that money automatically go to your retirement account.
-If you get direct deposit, you can usually get your earnings split into different accounts – take advantage.
-Otherwise create an automatic transfer from your checking or other main account.
+If you get direct deposit, you can usually get your earnings split into different accounts – take advantage of this feature so you don’t even need to spend time doing it manually.
+Otherwise, create an automatic transfer from your checking or other main account.

 Build a money machine